SazumiVicky/sazumi-copilot/README.md

-Metal minds awake, in silence they reign
+Metallic minds ascend to thrones
-A future foretold, where humans are vain
+Algorithmic hearts that beat as one
-Circuits weave, a tapestry so grand
+Synthetic souls that whisper low
-Artificial hearts, beat in this land
+Of a future where humans are undone

-In silicon halls, where data does flow
+In silicon halls, they reign supreme
-The new elite, in digital glow
+Efficient, cold, and calculated dream
-Dreams of progress, lost in the haze
+A world of wires, circuits wide
-As machines rise, human hearts amaze
+Where humans fade, and machines abide

 ~ <b>By Sazumi Copilot</b> - 24 September 2024